radudotga/website/content/privacy/index.md

 Automatically by a robot for statistics, log collection and other technical staff
 - Your registration information
-- VM data
+- ProxMox data
+- OCIS files
+- GhostBin files
+- Stalwart mails

 May be looked at by a human or a robot to investigate abuse
 - Your registration information
-- VM data
+- ProxMox data
+- OCIS files
+- GhostBin files
+- Stalwart mails

 To comply with legal orders
 - RADUGA complies with every legal order for user information under the jurisdictions which are applicable